husseny/Dockerize-Django-MongoDB/README.md

     $ cd dockerfiles

-Open setup.sh and edit the variable paths.
+Open setup.sh and edit the variable paths to point to your django project and where you wish to save your data.
 Use only absolute paths.
 Make sure port 8000 isn't used and then run the script to build and run your docker containers.

     $ ./setup.sh

-Make sure your containers are running by calling docker ps
+Make sure your containers are running by calling docker ps and you can use the other scripts to stop, start & remove your containers.

 Now, your django project should be accessible through the browser on localhost:8000